MohdAkif919/ICC-Men-s-T20-Cricket-World-Cup-2022-Data-Analytics-Project/README.md

-# ICC-T20-Cricket-World-Cup-2022-Data-Analytics-Project
+# ICC Men's T20 World Cup 2022 Data Analytics Project
 The ICC Men's T20 World Cup is a cricket tournament played between various teams.
 In this project, I embarked on a journey to harness the power of data analytics to provide strategic guidance to form a team composition and match-winning strategies.

 ✅ Key Highlights:
-• Data Gathering: Using BrightData, I performed web scraping to collect extensive data on players' information and stored it in a json file.
+> • **Data Gathering:** Using BrightData, I performed web scraping to collect extensive data on players' information and stored it in a json file.

 • Data Cleaning: With Python Pandas, I cleaned and preprocessed the acquired data, ensuring accuracy and consistency.